I will, in time, explain the method of how I have

-As I stood with the other prominent mourners I heard a disturbance
+As I stood with the other prominent mourners I heard

-thick of the crowd with a look of mortal dread in her eyes.
+run from the thick of the crowd with a look of mortal dread in her eyes.

 John Carter also saw the girl and called out "Tamla!"
-It was then

-old thrice great grand daughter of the Jeddak.
+year old thrice great grand daughter of the Jeddak.
 She had been well known

 as a difficult child and as she had grown older she had become tomboyish